predixdesignsystem/px-starter-kit-design/README.md

 # Starter Kit

 The Predix Experience Starter Kit is one of Px's meta kits and simply ties together a few key dependencies that are usually the starting point for any new project.
+It is a fork of inuitcss' [starter-kit](https://github.com/inuitcss/starter-kit).
 The Starter Kit specifically contains some Px and inuitcss default variables and mixins, as well as [Nicolas Gallagher](https://twitter.com/necolas)’s [Normalize.css](https://github.com/necolas/normalize.css) and global `box-sizing` rules.

 ## Dependencies